QVSource/QVSource-ZenDesk-Example-For-QlikView/README.md

 ZenDesk Example App For QlikView
 ================================
-An example application showing how to get started using the [QVSource General Web Connector](http://wiki.qvsource.com/General-Web-Connector-For-QlikView.ashx) for QlikView configured for the ZenDesk API.
+An example application showing how to get started using the [QVSource General Web Connector](http://wiki.qvsource.com/General-Web-Connector-For-QlikView.ashx) for QlikView & Qlik Sense configured for the ZenDesk API.

 *Note that the [load script](https://github.com/QVSource/QVSource-ZenDesk-Example-For-QlikView/blob/master/QVSource-ZenDesk-Example-For-QlikView-prj/LoadScript.txt) should also work in Qlik Sense.*